wp-plugins/company-presentation/readme.txt

 You can create as  many short codes combination as you like.

 == Frequently Asked Questions ==
-= How do i get my Publisher key? =
+= How do i get my Publisher key and short code? =
-A publisher Key is a payed service.

 1. Visit prodii.com and signup or login
 2. Create a company and your team(s) and invite members
-3. Select "Publish on Homepage"
+3. Select "Buy Subscription"
 4. Select teams and a template (design)
 5. Pay and your Publisher Key is ready.

 = How do I cancel a subscription? =
-1. 10 days before you subscription stops you receive an e-mail
-2. If you want to continue your subscription, you have to actively do so.
+1. If you want to continue your subscription, you have to actively do so.
+We will remind you via e-mail.
-3. If you want to cancel your subscription - you don't have to do anything.
+2. If you want to cancel your subscription - you don't have to do anything.

 = How do you keep my credit card information? =
-We don't.
 We use PayPal.

+= What information will be shown on our home page? = This is up to you.
+Prodii makes it easy for you to gather exactly the information you need via your employees/ co-workers.

 = How do I delete a person from the company home page? = Your profiles are managed within Prodii.
-You can easily deactivate or even delete a team member.
+You can easily deactivate or delete a team member.
 Then they will not show on your home page anymore.

+= Is there a free trial period? =
+You can sign up on prodii for free and invite team members and build your company page.
+Only when you want to publish on your home page, we charge a fee.

 == Screenshots ==
 1. For companies who are proud of their employees.
 Employees who are proud of their work place.
 And professionals who are proud of what they do.